Palmistry: Modern palmistry

-Relationship between Palmistry and Dermatoglyphics
+Relationship with dermatoglyphics

 Dermatoglyphics and palmistry both study the intricate features of the human palm, like fingerprints, creases, shapes, and mounts, but their purposes differ greatly.
 Dermatoglyphics is a scientific field examining these patterns for genetic and medical insights, while palmistry interprets them to reveal personality traits and predict future events.
 The former relies on empirical data, whereas the latter is based on the 12th-century text Samudrika Shastra.
-Further research is needed to explore any potential links between these two approaches.

 Criticism

 Scientific literature regards palmistry as a pseudoscientific or superstitious belief.
 Psychologist and noted skeptic Ray Hyman has written:

 I started reading palms in my teens as a way to supplement my income from doing magic and mental shows.
 When I started I did not believe in palmistry.
 But I knew that to "sell" it I had to act as if I did.
 After a few years I became a firm believer in palmistry.
 One day the late Stanley Jaks, who was a professional mentalist and a man I respected, tactfully suggested that it would make an interesting experiment if I deliberately gave readings opposite to what the lines indicated.
 I tried this out with a few clients.
 To my surprise and horror my readings were just as successful as ever.
 Ever since then I have been interested in the powerful forces that convince us, reader and client alike, that something is so when it really isn't.

 Skeptics often include palmists on lists of alleged psychics who practice cold reading.
 Cold reading is the practice that allows readers of all kinds, including palmists, to appear psychic by using high-probability guessing and inferring details based on signals or cues from the other person.
 Although some Christians condemn palmistry as a form of divination, Jewish and Christian traditions are largely ambivalent about divination in general.
 During the 16th century the Catholic Church condemned the practice of palmistry.
 However, there is a long tradition of practicing palmistry within both Jewish and Christian mysticism, and some practitioners, such as Comte C. de Saint-Germain, have argued that the Bible does not oppose it.